Udaykir02/GDP_Group-3/Payments.md

 2. **Order Confirmation**: Show the customer a summary of their order and let them know that they will be required to pay cash for their order when it is delivered.

+3. **Delivery procedure**: Make sure that your delivery staff gets the customer's cash payment during the delivery procedure.

+4. **Order Completion**: Mark the order as paid and finish the transaction as soon as the money is received.

 ## Debit Cards
 When debit cards are accepted, clients can use money straight out of their bank account to pay for their orders.
 Debit card integration gives clients a safe and practical way to make payments.
 ### Procedure for Implementation: